Kang Daniel on vulnerable new mini-album ‘Yellow’: “All I have is myself and my story”

 How is the title track ‘Antidote’ connected to pre-release song ‘Paranoia’?

 “Both songs are very personal and serious in tone, but they differ in terms of execution.
-For ‘Paranoia’ we wanted to release it first because, sonically and performance-wise, it was more familiar to the fans and audience.
+[We wanted to release] ‘Paranoia’ first because, sonically and performance-wise, it was more familiar to the fans and audience.
 With ‘Antidote’, it is more experimental and much more emotional than ‘Paranoia’.
-It’s a genre that isn’t used often in K-pop and the performance [was based] off of modern dance, which differs from my prior releases.”
+It’s a genre that isn’t used often in K-pop and the performance [was based] off of modern dance, which differs from my prior releases.

-“In terms of connection, if ‘Paranoia’ represents the period going from happy to sad, ‘Antidote’ represents the period from sad to happy.
-If that makes sense.”
+“In terms of connection, if ‘Paranoia’ represents the period going from happy to sad, ‘Antidote’ represents the period from sad to happy.”

 Unlike many K-pop stars, you’ve been quite open about your life and the hardships you’ve faced.
 Why have you decided to take on this candid approach towards your personal life in your music?

 “I think it’s one of the good things about being a solo artist.
 All I have is myself and my story.
-For someone in my position [and] with my audience, I think it’s important to tell your story and provide strength to people that listen to your music.
-I think by telling my story it helps people know that they aren’t alone.”
+For someone in my position [and] with my audience, it’s important to tell your story and provide strength to people that listen to your music.
+Telling my story helps people know that they aren’t alone.”

 This time, you worked with two K-hip-hop artists, Omega Sapien and Wonstein.
 How did those collaborations come about and what did this process look like?